-Most patients must refrain from sexual activity during the recovery; this is due to the breast being swollen after the procedure and the fact that sexual activity could cause serious side-effects and complications.
+Most patients must refrain from sexual activity during the recovery; this is due to the breast being swollen after the procedure and the fact that sexual activity could cause serious side effects and complications.
 The patient must also avoid strenuous physical activity until they have been cleared by their surgeon.

 When you are recovering, it is essential to look out for possible signs of complications.
 If you experience symptoms such as excessive bleeding, inflammation, fever or any clear signs of complications, please contact your cosmetic surgery clinic immediately for an emergency appointment.

 The patient must protect their breasts for several months after the procedure too; this includes wearing a sports bra while playing sports or doing any physical activity.
-However, it is recommended to refrain from strenuous physical activity until the surgeon has given you the all clear.
+However, it is recommended to refrain from strenuous physical activity until the surgeon has given you the all-clear.

 Can Areola Corrective Surgery Be Combined With Other Breast Surgery?

-There are some cases where the cosmetic surgery might combine this kind of procedure.
-One example is the reduction mammoplasty; this is a procedure where the surgeon removes excess breast tissue and skin.
+There are some cases where cosmetic surgery might combine this kind of procedure.
+One example is the reduction of mammoplasty; this is a procedure where the surgeon removes excess breast tissue and skin.
 The surgeon can also remove excess fat to reduce a patient’s breast size.

 The reduction mammoplasty can leave a larger scar, so in most cases, Dr Lanzer may select breast reduction surgery with liposuction for large breasts instead.
 Patients undergoing breast reduction can reduce their heavy breasts by having fat removed from them.